Do Go On - 205 - Oneida Community: From Sex Cult to Dinnerware

 Oh, yeah.

-Yeah.
-And then, um, and then I would, they would go, oh, there's, this guy's gone.
+And then they would go, oh, this guy's gone.

-And obviously they're going to let the Anaconda out.
+Obviously, they're going to let the anaconda out.

 It's committed no crime.